CamBitter/bike-theft-deterrent-system.github.io/README.md

 The first major issue we encountered was that the GPS module didn't directly have a TX and RX line, which make up an SPI connection interface.
 The model GPS we bought was intended to connect to a computer or rasberry pi via a USB-C port, and formatted its pin outputs in terms of the USB-C transmission protocol.
 We realized we had purchased the wrong model GPS, but we figured out that we could directly solder wires to the physical  GPS module, bypassing the conversion unit.
 Although the RX pin was soldered just fine, the delicate nature of the task resulted in the TX pin being ripped off of the module.
 This means that we can receive data from the GPS, which outputs constantly, but we can't send input to it.
 Ultimately, this doesn't affect the function of the product greatly.

-When we integrated the code for the periphreals into the main code, it would output "invalid header" and get stuck in a boot loop.
+When we integrated the code for the peripherals into the main code, it would output "invalid header" and get stuck in a boot loop.
 The same code functioned in Arduino IDE, so we had to do a lot of work to figure out why PlatformIO was struggling.
 The problem was with library versions, as in PlatformIO, we had the wrong library version.
 Arduino had the newest versions, so we had to manually update the libraries in PlatformIO.

 Due to the large number of sensors that need to work at the same time, we encountered performance issues.
 We solved this by creating "task" modules, which are asynchronously ran, which doesn't block the main code from running.